-VFM is embedded throughout our culture and is considered for all decisions.
-We have a clear track record of driving cost reduction and improving performance while generating savings for re-investment in both existing stock and building new homes.
+VFM is embedded throughout the culture of FHG and is considered for all decisions.
+FHG has a clear track record of driving cost reduction and improving performance while generating savings for re-investment in both existing stock building new homes.